AtharvaJoshi8216/talent-scouting-agent/README.md

 The AI Talent Scouting Agent is an intelligent recruitment assistant that automates the end-to-end hiring pipeline.
 It parses job descriptions, matches candidates based on skills and experience, simulates candidate engagement, and generates an explainable ranked shortlist.

+This system mimics real recruiter decision-making by combining technical fit with candidate intent.

 Unlike traditional systems that rely only on keyword matching, this solution incorporates candidate intent and provides transparent, recruiter-like decision-making.

 ---